Time Operators of Harmonic Oscillators and Their Representations: Introduction

 Four canonical commutation relations \eqref{pq}, \eqref{times2}, \eqref{ht} and \eqref{np} have been studied historically in theoretical physics so far, but \eqref{ht} and \eqref{np} are crucial to investigate as operator equalities from a mathematical point of view.
 In this paper we study \eqref{ht}, and in the second paper \cite{HT22} we study \eqref{np} and relationships between \eqref{hatt} and \eqref{phase}.

 In this paper we discuss two time operators of the one-dimensional harmonic oscillator.
 One is the { angle operator} and the other an operator defined by a { positive operator valued measure} (POVM).
-The purpose of this paper is to consider properties of both the angle operator and the operator defined by POVM, rigorously, and to show relationships between the angle operator and the Aharonov-Bohm operator.
-The later can be attributed to considering a limit of the family of angle operators $\hat T_\eps$ defined in \eqref{angle1} as $\eps\to0$.
+The purpose of this paper is to consider properties of both the angle operator and the operator defined by POVM, rigorously, and to show relationships between time operators of Hamiltonians with purely discrete spectrum and time operators of Hamiltonians with purely absolutely continuous spectrum under the firm mathematical frame.
+The later can be reduced to consider a limit of the family of angle operators $T_\eps$ defined below as $\eps\to0$.